roundheadclassicowl/BERT4Rec/README.md

 # Introduction

-This repository is for our ESE546 Course Project.
+This repository is for our ESE546 Course Project (Project Group 99), Fall 2023.
 We attempt to improve BERT4Rec model from the following paper.

 > **BERT4Rec: Sequential Recommendation with BERT (Sun et al.)**